dev-doshi/dev-doshi/README.md

 **Hello!** 👋

-I'm a 16-year-old person who loves coding.
+I'm a 16-year-old who loves coding.
 I live in Germany 🇩🇪 and I'm really into Python and Swift/SwiftUI.

 - ✨ I'm really excited about turning lines of code into cool solutions and making things that are easy for people to use.
 - 🎯 My main goal is to bring ideas to life through programming.
 I'm always learning and trying out new technologies.